Cystoscopy: After the procedure

-Patients often have some burning feeling when they urinate and often see small amounts of blood in their urine.
-Procedures using rigid instrumentation often result in urinary incontinence and leakage from idiopathic causes to urethral damage.
+Patients often experience a burning sensation during urination and often see small amounts of blood in their urine.
+Procedures using rigid instrumentation more frequently result in short-term urinary incontinence and leakage due to urethral damage.
 Occasionally, patients may feel some lower abdominal pains, reflecting bladder muscle spasms, but these are not common.

 Common (non-invasive) prescriptions to relieve discomfort after the test may include: